Mateleo/ExcelToSankey/README.md

 # ExcelToSankey
 ## Overview
 ExcelToSankey is a simple web application built with Vue.js and Tailwind CSS.
-It takes a specific input format and transforms it into a Shankey diagram-friendly output.
+It takes a specific input format and transforms it into a Sankey diagram-friendly output.

 ## Features
-1 - **Input Transformation:** The application transforms input data in a specific format into a format suitable for creating Shankey diagrams.
+1 - **Input Transformation:** The application transforms input data in a specific format into a format suitable for creating Sankey diagrams.

 2 - **Interactive Interface:** Users can input data in the provided textarea and see the transformed output in real-time.